 What’s the #1 predictor of kids becoming successful, well-adjusted adults?

-Kids who start doing family chores at age 3 to 4 are more likely to be successful and happy when they reach their 20s.
+Kids who start doing family chores at age 3 to 4 are more likely to be successful AND happy when they reach their 20’s.

-Below are some good websites on teaching your kids about money.
+Here are some good websites on teaching your kids about money.

 - From ASIC – the MoneySmart website